summernote/summernote.github.io/03-plugins.md

           // tooltip for button
           tooltip: lang.examplePlugin.tooltip,

-          // Stop button from being disabled when in CodeView
+          // Keep button from being disabled when in CodeView
           codeviewKeepButton: true,

           click:function (e) {